erewok/pelecanus/README.md

 ...
 ```

-In JSON, only strings may be used as keys [see JSON spec](http://json.org/), so the integers that appear in the nested path represent list indices.
+In JSON, only strings may be used as keys [(see JSON spec)](http://json.org/), so the integers that appear in the nested path represent list indices.
 In this case, `['links', alternate', 0, 'href']` actually represents:

 1. A dictionary with a key `links`, which points to...
 2. Another dictionary which contains a key 'alternate', which contains...